ZenGo-X/multi-party-ecdsa/README.md

 **Sign**

 Run `./gg18_sign_client`.
 The application should be in the same folder as the `keys.store` file (or custom filename generated in keygen). the application takes three arguments: `IP:port` as in keygen, `filename` and message to be signed: `./gg18_keygen_client http://127.0.0.1:8001 keys.store "KZen Networks"`.
+The same message should be used by all signers.
 Once `t+1` parties join the protocol will run and will output to screen signatue (R,s).

 Contributions & Development Process